How to play poker

 2. The regs.

->

-> If you have a HUD, these players will have something like 16/14 VPIP/PFR to 28/24 VPIP/PFR.
+If you have a HUD, these players will have something like 16/14 VPIP/PFR to 28/24 VPIP/PFR.
 At the micros regs generally 3bet too little, so you will see a lot of nitty 6% 3bet ranges and tighter.
 There are also laggy regs running as high as 35/32, but these guys are generally much more spewy than they realize.
 Don’t play pots with solid regs in marginal situations.
 Avoid them, as if you are a beginner they will often be better than you.
 Beat them by using a range advantage rather than a skill advantage until you are good enough to go against them.
-The money in poker is NOT won vs regs.
-It’s won vs our favourite players.
-These guys know how to play poker, even if they still have major leaks.
+The money is NOT won vs regs.
+It’s won vs our favourite players, the fish.
+Regs generally know how to play poker, even if they still have major leaks.

->

-> 3. Passive fish
+3. Passive fish

 These guys generally have a VPIP of 35+ with a wide gap between VPIP and PFR.
 The beauty of a player using a range of 35/10 is that they are limping their marginal hands and raising strength, and you can play accordingly.
 They generally also have low 3bets, and do not have a 3bet bluffing range except in rare occasions.
 They will often have high WTSD (went to showdown).
 Passive fish are the easiest players to play against.
 They are the players that you can bet for thin value, and expect to get called down and shown a weak hand.
 Be careful – when they do reraise you, they generally have it.
 These players are what you call weak passive.
 They play the opposite style that you do.
 Passive fish tend to use a depolarized style rather than a balanced one.
 They are generally weighted towards raising with strong hands, bluffing rarely, and preferring to check and call instead of thin value bet.